What Makes a Good PSR

 True or False: Instructors should maintain professionalism and be aware of patron perception in their communication to other instructors both in and out of the water when working.

-A 9-year-old Swimmer 2 who stares at the instructor's every move, trying to copy their form.
+A 9-year-old in Swimmer 2 stares at the instructor's every move, trying to copy their form.
 They might struggle with a verbal explanation but can perfectly mimic a demonstration.
-What type of feedback would the Swimmer respond best to, and how would you provide the best possible instructions?
+What type of feedback does the Swimmer respond best to, and how would you provide the best possible instructions?
+Give a real world example that you've dealt with:

 Where do you find the registration dates for your Facility?